Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Experimental setup

-We assess our method's performance for various image recovery tasks on both the in-distribution images of human faces, using the CelebA dataset, and the out-of-distribution images (see Appendix B).
-Across all experiments we used \(K=5\) folds of the unfolded proximal gradient algorithm.
+We assess our method's performance for various image recovery tasks using both the in-distribution images as CelebA-HQ\cite{Karras18}, and the out-of-distribution images as the Anime Faces set \cite{rakshit2020animefaces}.
+Across all experiments we used \(K=4\) folds of the unfolded proximal gradient algorithm.